<mini_rant reason="Grumpy Old Git">...or read the linguist's comments, I was saying to myself "Aha. Dipthongization, I bet."

 The young woman who said 'Contános' that time, in Bilbao in 1971, had the trick of using diminutive endings: her 'hasta lueguito' meant 'see you soon (but really quite soon').
 Or for her, doing something early was often 'tempranito' (as temprano means "early").

 I stored this away as a neat colloquial trick.
-But later, when I'd been formally introduced to dipthongization in my later Romance Philology studies, I did the same thing that toddlers do when overgeneralizing from a special case: "If the past of DRINK is DRUNK, the past of THINK must be THUNK"; I took the irregular bueno/bonito as a model for luego/loguito [that u doesn't affect the sound, if you were wondering; it's just there to keep the g hard].
+But later, when I'd been formally introduced to dipthongization in my later Romance Philology studies, I did the same thing that toddlers do when overgeneralizing from a special case: "If the past of DRINK is DRUNK, the past of THINK must be THUNK"; so I took the irregular bueno/bonito as a model for luego/loguito [that u doesn't affect the sound, if you were wondering; it's just there to keep the g hard].
 So my advanced colloquialism pose didn't come off, and my "Hasta loguito" was met with deservedly blank stares.

 In the light of this ...